almacho04/ENM/README.md

             For Bio.PDB.PDBParser
             PERMISSIVE = True,
             QUIET = True,
-            is_pqr = False,
             Arguments:
                 - PERMISSIVE - bool, if false, exceptions in constructing the SMCRA data structure are fatal.
 If true (DEFAULT), the exceptions are caught, but some residues or atoms will be missing.
                 - QUIET - bool, if true (DEFAULT), warnings issued in constructing the SMCRA data will be suppressed.
 If false, they will be shown.
-                - is_pqr - bool, specifies the type of file to be parsed.
-                If false (DEFAULT) a .pdb file format is assumed.
-Set it to true if you want to parse a .pqr file instead.

 attributes:
     atoms - List of Bio.PDB.Atom
     info  - Information about Protein object